RSS

 Owners of ECI Telecom

-As of 2010, ECI Telecom was owned by a group of private investors led by Swarth Group and Ashmore Investment Management Ltd.
+The owners of ECI Telecom as of 2010 were a group of private investors led by Swarth Group and Ashmore Investment Management Ltd.

 Attempt to sell the company to the Russian government

-On December 6, 2010, it became known that the Ministry of Communications considers the proposal of Shaul Shani, chairman of the board of directors of the Israeli communications equipment manufacturer ECI Telecom, to sell it to Russia for $2.5 billion[3], "controversial." ]This is stated in a letter from Deputy Minister of Communications Naum Marder to the head of the presidential expert department Ilya Lomakin-Rumyantsev.
-With such a "business proposal," Shani addressed Russian President Dmitry Medvedev a month ago.
-There was an appeal, presidential aide Arkady Dvorkovich confirmed to Vedomosti.
+On December 6, 2010, it became known that the Ministry of Telecom and Mass Communications considers the proposal of the chairman of the board of directors of the Israeli telecommunications equipment manufacturer ECI Telecom Shaul Shani to sell it to Russia for $2.5 billion[4]This is stated in a letter from Deputy Minister of Communications Naum Marder to the head of the presidential expert department Ilya Lomakin-Rumyantsev.
+With such a "business proposal" Shani turned a month ago to Russian President Dmitry Medvedev.
+The appeal was confirmed to Vedomosti by presidential aide Arkady Dvorkovich.

-Marder's letter says: ECI Telecom equipment is modern, but not the last generation; in addition, there is no "complete certainty" that together with ECI Telecom, the buyer will receive its technologies.
+Marder's letter says: ECI Telecom's equipment is modern, but not the latest generation; in addition, there is no "complete certainty" that along with ECI Telecom, the buyer will receive its technology.

-Back in 2009, ECI Telecom entered into a 10-year licensing agreement with the Russian NGO Baikal, promising to transfer to it source codes for certification and the equipment development environment, says Mikhail Esipov, deputy chairman of the coordinating committee of the Association for Economic Mutual Assistance of the Constituent Entities of the Russian Federation.
+Back in 2009, ECI Telecom entered into a 10-year license production agreement with the Russian NGO Baikal, promising to transfer the source codes for certification and the equipment development environment to it, says Mikhail Esipov, deputy chairman of the coordination committee of the Association for Mutual Economic Assistance of the Constituent Entities of the Russian Federation.
 This association supports Shani's proposal.
-The deal will allow Russia to restore the electronic industry and stop paying foreigners tens of billions of dollars for "iron," he is sure.
+The deal will allow Russia to restore the electronic industry and stop paying foreigners tens of billions of dollars for iron, he is sure.
 According to Esipov, the purchase of ECI Telecom is supported by law enforcement agencies - for example, the FSO Academy.

 If there is a buyer for ECI Telecom, then not the Russian government, Dvorkovich believes.
 It would be strange to spend taxpayers' money on such a purchase, he concludes.
-But investors are negotiating the purchase of ECI Telecom, Dvorkovich added, without specifying details.
+But investors are in talks to buy ECI Telecom, Dvorkovich added, without specifying details.

 ECI Telecom business in Russia

-At different times, this manufacturer supplied equipment to a number of Russian telecom operators, for example, Vimpelkom, Synterre, Uralsvyazinform, etc. Collaborates with ECI Telecom and Voentelecom, its general director Nikolai Tamodin told Vedomosti: the operator is testing Israeli equipment of the standard WiMax - and tests show normal results.
-As part of the open testing program for wireless broadband Internet access equipment, Voentelecom is ready to continue cooperation with ECI and test its LTE standard equipment in test areas in Moscow, after which the conversation could become more substantive, Tamodin says.
+At different times, this manufacturer supplied equipment to a number of Russian telecom operators, for example, VimpelCom, Sinterre, Uralsvyazinform, etc. Collaborates with ECI Telecom and Voentelecom, its CEO Nikolai Tamodin told Vedomosti: the operator is testing Israeli WiMax equipment - and the tests show normal results.
+As part of the open testing program for wireless broadband Internet access equipment, Voentelecom is ready to continue cooperation with ECI and test its LTE equipment in test areas in Moscow, after which the conversation could become more substantive, Tamodin says.

 Notes